DanielTrupp/DanielTrupp.github.io/projects/covidkokua-project.md

 <img class="ui meduim rounded image" src="../images/COVIDKokuaFAQ.png">

 The FAQ page is relatively barebones, but does contain useful information.
 We did not receive enough feedback concerned with the usability of the website to create a suite of questions regarding confusing aspects of the site.
+The source code for the site is located at [https://github.com/covid-kokua/covid-kokua](https://github.com/covid-kokua/covid-kokua).